Haiti police kill four after Jovenel Moise assassination | DW | 08.07.2021

 European Union foreign policy chief Josep Borrell warned of a "risk of instability and a spiral of violence."

-Interim Prime Minister Joseph called for calm in comments on television late Wednesday, saying "everything is under control."
+Interim Prime Minister Joseph declared a two-week state of siege.
+In comments on television late Wednesday, he said "everything is under control."

 Haiti's constitution states Moise should be replaced by the Chief Justice of the Supreme Court, but he died of COVID-19 in recent days.